Manal-art-coder/portfolio/README.md

 ## About Me 🙂

-Hi, I’m Manal JEWA, and I’m a **Data Analyst** with a passion for transforming raw data into actionable insights.
-After working in **customer success** at an agricultural e-commerce company, I leveraged data to improve customer satisfaction, enhance the user experience, and drive growth.
-Now, I am transitioning into a full-time data analyst role where I can apply my analytical skills to business challenges.
+Hi, I’m Manal JEWA, a **Data Analyst** with a background in **customer success** at an agricultural e-commerce company.
+I’ve used data to improve customer satisfaction, enhance the user experience, and drive growth.
+Now, I’m looking to transition into a full-time data analyst role.

-I have recently completed the **Data Analysis program at DataScientest**, certified by **l'École des Mines de Paris**, where I mastered the core tools and techniques of data analysis, including **SQL**, **Python**, and data visualization tools.
+I recently completed the Data Analysis program at **DataScientest**, certified by **l’École des Mines de Paris**, where I learned the core tools and techniques of data analysis, including **SQL**, **Python**, and **data visualization** tools.

 I’m excited to apply these skills in a dynamic business environment, where I can help organizations leverage data to improve decision-making and drive business success.